Remote Control racing is fun. You might be wondering which RC vehicle to buy for ultimate amusement. The ⅛ or the 1/10 one.

 Durability, however, depends on more factors rather than just weight.
 The Alloy Frame feature of ⅛ is more durable and also weighs more.

-Do bear in mind that the overall product dimensions replicate the weight of the buggies.
+Bear in mind that the overall product dimensions replicate the weight of the buggies.
 Since there are many brands available, the size and weight also may vary.

 While measuring 1/8 vs 1/10 scale RC tires, the usage can be a vital factor. ⅛ Scale has bigger tires than the 1/10 scale.
 Bigger tires are usually beneficial as supported by the bigger wheel size.